All Episodes

 And of course, the director confirming multiple times the president was never under investigation and is not under investigation.

-And also talking about the president done nothing wrong.
+And also talking about the president done nothing wrong and established, he establishes one-on-one rule.

 And then we learned today that, you know, so many other facts about James Comey.

-James Comey, the former FBI director, you know, okay, did anyone ever get indicted for hoping, you know, uh, I hope this guy is not going to get in trouble.
+James Comey, the former FBI director, you know, okay, did anyone ever get indicted for hoping, you know, I hope this guy is not going to get in trouble.

-And then we've got the double standard as it relates to the application of the law and equal justice under the law, and James Comey protecting Hillary Clinton from multiple felonies.
+And then we've got the double standard as it relates to the application of the law and equal justice under the law.

-Loretta Lynch has a lot of explaining to do.
+And then we discover the Attorney General, Loretta Lynch, has a lot of explaining to do.

-And why is it that she appealed to James Comey to to change the wording from investigation into a matter?
+And why is it that she appealed to James Comey to change the wording from investigation into a matter, which he complied with, apparently.

-All right, here to go over all these legal issues, Jay Seculow, he's the chief counsel for the American Center for Law and Justice.
+Jay Seculo, he's the chief counsel for the American Center for Law and Justice.

-Uh Jay, your initial thoughts, and then I want to get to specific questions about the law.
+Jay, your initial thoughts, and then I want to get to specific questions about the law.

-Well, I thought first of all, James Comey, once again, established three things.
+Well, I thought, first of all, James Comey, once again, established three things.

 The president did not obstruct justice.

-The president was never under investigation, and that James Comey admitted that he in fact authorized a leak of a memo that he had of a conversation with the president of the United States.
+And that James Comey admitted that he, in fact, authorized a leak of a memo that he had of a conversation with the president of the United States.

 And if somebody thinks that's okay, I got news for you.